 Both our agencies are situated in the heart of Paris’ 7th arrondissement; one is near to the “Bon Marché” department store at 7, rue Chomel, 75007 Paris and the other is on Ile Saint-Louis at 18, rue Budé, 75004 Paris.

 Our agency is the first in France to be internationally decorated for its work.
-The IIPP, International Institute for Promotion and Prestige, presented their “International Recognition for protecting Cultural and Architecture Heritage” award to the Patrice Besse Group at the UNESCO head office in 2013.
+The IIPP, International Institute for Promotion and Prestige, presented their “International Recognition for protecting Cultural and Architecture Heritage” award to the Patrice Besse Group at the UNESCO head office.